gamonoid/icehrm/readme.md

  * Allow indirect admins to allow travel requests
  * Adding more languages to Language meta data table
  * Improvements to report module
- *
+ * Ability to select sections for placing custom fields on employee detail view screen

 ### Fixes
- * Fix: suvordinates are not showing beyond first page issue.
+ * Fix: subordinates are not showing beyond first page issue.

 Release note v16.1